lorddev/blog/_posts/2009-07-18-b-b-warfield-on-revelation-20.md

     - 'covenant theology'
 ---

 "We must guard, no doubt, against ... doing violence to the text before us in the interests of Bible-harmony.
 But within due limits, surely, the order of investigation should be from the clearer to the more obscure.
-And it is to be feared that there has been much less tendency-interpretation of Rev. XX in the interest of preconceived theory, than there has been tendency-interpretation of the rest of Scripture in the interest of conceptions derived from misunderstandings of this obscure passage."<br />Warfield, B. B. "The Millennium and the Apocalypse," in <i>Works,</i>, vol. 2, 643.
+And it is to be feared that there has been much less tendency-interpretation of Rev. XX in the interest of preconceived theory, than there has been tendency-interpretation of the rest of Scripture in the interest of conceptions derived from misunderstandings of this obscure passage."

+Warfield, B. B. "The Millennium and the Apocalypse," in <i>Works,</i>, vol. 2, 643.